andre-the-giant/astroblog/src/pages/posts/bridging-the-gap-between-engineers-and-non-technical-stakeholders.md

 image:
     url: 'blogimage9.jpg'
     alt: ''
-tags: ["stakeholders", "communication", "cross-functional", "alignment", "expectations", "trust", "collaboration", "transparency", "decision-making", "conflict-resolution", "product-delivery", "empathy","conflict"]
+tags: ["stakeholders", "communication", "cross-functional", "alignment", "expectations", "trust", "collaboration", "transparency", "decision-making", "conflict-resolution", "product-delivery", "empathy","conflict", "for-non-engineering"]
 ---
 One of the biggest challenges in a software team is ensuring engineers and non-technical stakeholders understand each other.
 Engineers focus on technical feasibility, performance, and long-term scalability, while product managers, executives, designers, and customers prioritize business outcomes, timelines, and user needs.
 When these perspectives are misaligned, frustration builds.
 Engineers feel pressured to deliver unrealistic deadlines, while stakeholders feel like their requests are being blocked with technical jargon.